 London is a shoe lover’s dream, with hundreds of shops selling thousands of different styles and brands of footwear.
-Whether you’re looking for a large selection that will keep you browsing for hours, or a more intimate shopping experience in a quirky boutique, you’ll find the best of the capital’s shoe shopping here.
+Whether you’re looking for a large selection that will keep you browsing for hours, or a more intimate shopping experience in a boutique, you’ll find the best of the capital’s shoe shopping here.

 1. Selfridges Shoe Galleries